paigeweber13/fine-hardware-visualization/README.md

      - [ ] on another machine?
      - [ ] google summer of code may accept a project to fix likwid as an option for a summer internship.
 If I'm interested.
- - [ ] moving forward despite likwid stability issues:
-   - [ ] warning for high values?
-And then don't count those in calculation? just warn the user and allow them to disable the discounting?
-   - [ ] PAPI may be a better long term solution.
-Likwid doesn't seem to have a strong API and seems to be a CLI first and foremost.
-Perhaps PAPI has a better API?
  - [ ] explore PAPI
    - [ ] make sure there are counters available for everything we want to do
    - [ ] replicate FLOPS/bandwidth measurements
    - [ ] replicate port usage measurements
+   - [ ] PAPI may be a better long term solution.
+Likwid doesn't seem to have a strong API and seems to be a CLI first and foremost.
+Perhaps PAPI has a better API?
+ - [ ] look at likwid-API (so far, I have been using marker API. )
+ - [ ] moving forward despite likwid stability issues:
+   - [ ] keep likwid, keep using markerAPI, and provide a warning for high values?
+And then don't count those in calculation, but give the user an option to count them despite the warning.
+   - [ ] consider pros and cons of replacing likwid
+     - [ ] assuming PAPI and likwidAPI are viable replacements, consider the pros and cons of each
  - [ ] mem instructions retired * 32 bytes instead of 64
    - this is because there are 2 32-byte busses?
      [Yes!](https://en.wikichip.org/w/images/thumb/7/7e/skylake_block_diagram.svg/1350px-skylake_block_diagram.svg.png)